 Unlike crosses made with a standard enchi, the offspring of a super can’t be normal.
 For that reason, super enchi ball pythons are invaluable in morph creation.

 Super enchis also have a remarkable appearance.
 The super form has larger patches than standard enchis, with brighter coloration and a unique head patterning.

 In the past, buying anything other than normal ball pythons could be a risky endeavor.

-Unfortunately, there are many inexperienced and dishonest breeders out there who want to make a quick buck.
+Unfortunately, it’s difficult to find reliable breeders because there are many inexperienced and dishonest breeders out there who want to make a quick buck.